Device-independent verification of Einstein-Podolsky-Rosen steering: Introduction

-In this work, we present an experimental-friendly protocol based on Einstein-Podolsky-Rosen (EPR) steering or quantum steering beyond the above limitations.
-Specifically, EPR steering is a form of nonlocal correlations which lies intermediate between entanglement and Bell nonlocality~\cite{Wiseman2007,Jones2007, Quintino2015}, and has been operationally interpreted as a one-sided device-independent task able to certify entanglement within quantum theory~\cite{Wiseman2007,Jones2007}.
-Being confirmed in many experimental setups~\cite{Saunders2010,Bennet2012,Smith2012,Handchen2012}, it was also proven to be useful in one-sided secure key distribution~\cite{Branciard2012} and randomness generation~\cite{Skrzypczyk2018}.
-Furthermore, its verification was extended to the MDI scenario~\cite{Cavalcanti2013,Kocsis2015,Hall2016,Ku2018,Guo2018,Jeon2019}, and the corresponding experimental validations were reported in~\cite{Kocsis2015,Guo2018,Zhao2019}.
-Here, inspired by results in~\cite{Bowles2018a,Bowles2018b}, we give a full analysis of DI verification of EPR steering, which naturally certifies entanglement with quantum descriptions.
-More importantly, it is found that this steering protocol is unconditionally secure and robust to the transmission loss, detection efficiency, and self-testing.
+In this work, we propose an experimental-friendly DI protocol free of all above limitations (See Fig.~\ref{fig:DISM}), based on Einstein-Podolsky-Rosen (EPR) steering~\cite{Wiseman2007,Jones2007,Xiang2022}.
+Quantum steering was introduced by \sch ~to describe the ability that if certain pure entangled state is shared by two observers, one can remotely prepare the other's states via choosing suitable measurements~\cite{schrodinger1935,Quintino2014,Ku2022,2022Ku}.
+It was operationally reformulated as EPR-steering via a task of verifying entanglement by Wiseman {\it et al.}~\cite{Wiseman2007}.
+Since it lies strictly intermediate between entanglement and Bell nonlocality~\cite{Wiseman2007,Quintino2015}, this hierarchy implies that EPR-steering is experimentally less demanding than Bell nonlocality to verify entanglement, confirmed in various experimental setups~\cite{Saunders2010,Bennet2012,Smith2012,Handchen2012,Peise2015,Kunkel2018,Wang2018,Fadel2018}.
+Moreover, the possibility of MDI verification of steering have been shown~\cite{Cavalcanti2013,Kocsis2015,Guo2018,Jeon2019,Zhao2019,Bartosik2021}, together with experimental validations reported in~\cite{Kocsis2015,Guo2018,Zhao2019}.
+Hence, following from works~\cite{Bowles2018a,Bowles2018b}, using self-testing, we can establish a DI protocol to verify EPR-steering and hence entanglement.

-In this Letter, we first establish a complete framework for DI verification of EPR steering, and give a general protocol that can witness all steerable states device-independently.
-Then, the three-measurement setting case is analyzed and able to tolerant a self-testing fidelity lower than $98.5\%$, which is a significant reduction in comparison to entanglement verification for certain Werner states.
-Finally, we implement a proof of principle experiment via preparing two pairs of entangled photons to validate our DI steering protocol, and find that Bell local states can be faithfully verified with an experimentally attainable self-testing fidelity of around $99.2\%$.
+We first show that all EPR-steerable states can be verified within this DI framework.
+Particularly, if three-measurement settings as per party are assumed, we obtain a steering inequality suitable for DI certification under imperfect self-testing with average fidelity \xinhui{$99.7\%$}, which is a significant reduction in comparison to the DI verification based on entanglement.
+Finally, we implement a proof of principle experiment with four photons to validate the DI steering protocol, and find it can even verify Bell local states with an experimentally attainable self-testing fidelity of \xinhui{ around $99.95\%$}.